-The Statement of Net Position and the Statement of Activities display information about the District as a whole.
-The District's Statement of Net Position and Statement of Activities are combined with the governmental fund financial statements.
+The Statement of Net Position and the Statement of Activities display information about the District as a whole and are combined with the governmental fund financial statements.
 The District is viewed as a special-purpose government and has the option of combining these financial statements.
 The Statement of Net Position is reported by adjusting the governmental fund types to report on the full accrual basis, economic resource basis, which recognizes all long-term assets and receivables as well as long-term debt and obligations.
 Any amounts recorded due to and due from other funds are eliminated in the Statement of Net Position.
 The Statement of Activities is reported by adjusting the governmental fund types to report only items related to current year revenues and expenditures.
 Items such as capital outlay are allocated over their estimated useful lives as depreciation expense.
 Internal activities between governmental funds, if any, are eliminated by adjustment to obtain net total revenue and expense of the government-wide Statement of Activities.